 Personal chefs are available on request, and will prepare a meal of whatever you desire to be served to you in your private casa.
 Ask when you check in.

 Uxua Casa Hotel & Spa is very much an adult's playground, however, children are allowed.
-Babysitting can be arranged and baby cots (for tots two-and-under) are free; extra beds available for an extra charge, which varies seasonally.
+Babysitting can be arranged and baby cots (for tots two-and-under) are free; extra beds are also available for R$700 per night, plus taxes.

 Getting a good table is never a problem.
 However, during the day, we recommend going for a table overlooking the beach, at which you can enjoy views of sand and sea while you eat.
 By night, sit at a table looking out on the grassy, softly lit Quadrado.